-Next step: Choose investments for your IRA
+Next step: Investing your IRA

 Successful investors know that developing a plan—and sticking with it—works.
 Make the most of your savings with a diversified portfolio that accounts for your personal situation, tolerance for risk, and time horizon.